Times Square Theater: 1990s proposals

 In September 1994, MTV took an option on the Apollo, Lyric, and Times Square theaters, which it planned to convert into a production studio.
 However, the negotiations with MTV fell through.
 Marvel Entertainment signed a letter of intent to build a Marvel Mania restaurant inside the Times Square in May 1996.
 These plans were placed on hold after Marvel Entertainment Group filed for bankruptcy protection at the end of the year.
 In mid-1997, Billboard Live International was negotiating to renovate the Times Square into a live-concert venue.
 Had this plan been successful, the theater building would have been expanded to 35,000 ft2 to accommodate live concerts, and much of the theater's architectural details would have been preserved.
 After Billboard Live reneged, CBS considered leasing the theater as a broadcast studio by late 1997.
 Ultimately, CBS never signed a lease.
-Yet another themed restaurant, operated by WrestleMania, was proposed for the theater in early 1998, though WrestleMania also did not sign a lease.
+Yet another themed restaurant, operated by the World Wrestling Federation, was proposed for the theater in early 1998, though WWF also did not sign a lease.

 New 42nd Street leased the theater in August 1998 to Livent, which proposed an entertainment complex with a 500-seat auditorium and a themed restaurant.
 Livent encountered major accounting issues within a week of the lease.
 By November 1998, Livent had filed for Chapter 11 bankruptcy protection, and the company canceled its plans to redevelop the Times Square Theater.
 New 42nd Street Inc. president Cora Cahan said she had received several proposals for potential uses of the theater, though most bidders said they did not want to build a performance space there.
 Producer Stewart F. Lane had proposed converting the theater for live use, but Cahan rejected the plan in January 1999.
 In the meantime, advertising firm TDI installed seven advertisement panels between the theater's columns.
 Cahan said that, in three months, the ads could raise $100,000 for New 42nd Street's adjacent rehearsal studios.
 By then, the popularity of theme restaurants was decreasing, and most sites in the neighborhood had already been redeveloped.